Richard P John is pianist, composer and conductor.

-Richard has performed extensively at a range of venues including Wigmore Hall, Queen Elizabeth Hall, Chipping Campden Music Festival, Sadler’s Wells Theatre, Cheltenham Town Hall, Salisbury City Hall and at Buckingham Palace.
+Richard has performed extensively at a range of venues including Wigmore Hall, Queen Elizabeth Hall, Chipping Campden Music Festival, Sadler’s Wells Theatre, Cheltenham Town Hall, and at Buckingham Palace.

 He has made many television appearances and has worked with a wide variety of performers, including Max Bygraves, Isla St. Clair, Sir Willard White, Geri Halliwell, Connie Fisher, John Owen Jones and Rhydian Roberts.

-Richard's compositional output consists of solo, vocal, ensemble and choral music.
-His music is published at SheetMusicPlus.com and by Canasg, and Lassus Publications.
+Richard's compositional output consists of solo, vocal, ensemble and choral music, as well as the soundtrack to several independent films.
+His music is published at SheetMusicPlus.com and by Canasg (UK) and Lassus Publications (USA).

 A Whisperings Artist, his debut solo piano album of his own music entitled Passing Thoughts was released in March 2010 followed by November in November 2010, Echoes in November 2011 and Seasons in Flight in April 2013.
 His fifth album The Last Days of Summer was released in September 2015 and was nominated for Classical Album of the Year at SoloPiano.com.
-His sixth album tristesse, was released in December 2017.
+His sixth album tristesse, was released in December 2017, followed by Flow in March 2019.
+His music has been featured on BBC Radio Wales.

 He is currently piano tutor at The Music Academy, Neath College, and is arranger for the newly reformed Black Mountain Chorus of Wales.